12. Recapitulating the Event: Reading Irenaeus with Badiou

 Hollis Phelps [+]

 Irenaeus’s recapitulation theory of atonement and his reading of history more generally appears to many contemporary readers as hopelessly naïve, since it relies generally on an allegorical method.
 Irenaeus situates otherwise discreet events typologically, putting them in an ontological relationship with each other that seemingly flattens any sense of historical contingency and, indeed, history itself.
-I provide in this chapter a re-reading of this notion of recapitulation, drawing on the work of Alain Badiou.
-Assuming Badiou’s general ontology, which conceives of being as multiple in excess of any organization of the one, I draw specifically on his notions of evental recurrence and the resurrection of truth procedures to outline a materialist theory of typology on the basis of Irenaeus’s theology.
+Phelps provides in this chapter a re-reading of this notion of recapitulation, drawing on the work of Alain Badiou.
+Assuming Badiou’s general ontology, which conceives of being as multiple in excess of any organization of the one, he draws specifically on his notions of evental recurrence and the resurrection of truth procedures to outline a materialist theory of typology on the basis of Irenaeus’s theology.
 When read through the lens of Badiou’s philosophy, recapitulation can be understood differently than a reduction of history to types.
 Recapitulation is, rather, a way to grasp being’s excess and map evental trajectories from it, forcing connections between otherwise contingent and distinct events.